HuaYeWang/TurtleBot3/README.md

 algorithm : AMCL

 After executing navigation, we can point the green "2D Pose Estimate" bottom to fit the location exactly.

+The root of navigation parameter file which can be adjusted :

+/home/ailab120/catkin_ws/src/turtlebot3_idm_custom/turtlebot3_navigation/param